rakyll/opencensus-grpc-demo/README.md

 We will have a Go gRPC client talking to a gRPC server written in Java.

 OpenCensus is vendor agnostic, it can upload data to various tracing and metric collection backends.
-In this demo, we will use Prometheus and Stackdriver Monitoring and Stackdriver Tracing.
+For this demo, we will use both Prometheus and Stackdriver Monitoring, and Stackdriver for tracing.

 gRPC Java is supporting OpenCensus instrumentation libraries out of the box.
 The user only need to subscribe to the metrics they